Buhari inaugurates ministry of finance board, governing council

 The President performed the ceremony just before the commencement of the weekly Federal Executive Council (FEC) at the Presidential Villa, Abuja on Wednesday.

-He said the new leadership will take steps to mobilise capital and invest same in assets that are critical to the federal government’s revenue drive.
+He said the new leadership will take steps to mobilize capital and invest same in assets that are critical to the federal government’s revenue drive.

 According to him, this will entail reviving and restructuring non-performing assets; turning them into aggressive cashflow-generating entities.